CaptainOachkatzl/Coding-Test/README.md

 ## robustness
 no unsafe transforms or direct unwraps/casts are used in the production part of the code (unwrapping in tests is fine as tests count as failed if a panic occurs).
+the libraries that have been used are all staples of the rust community.
 there are several unit tests making sure that the program behaves correctly, even under pressure.
 disclaimer: i had to remove the larger test cases to keep the repository at a reasonable size.

 ## efficiency
-the parsing has a line-by-line approach and should thus not load the whole file into memory. deposits and withdrawals have to be kept in memory after parsing because they can be referenced by dispute transactions later on. in order to be able to throw away dispute/resolve/chargeback transactions after applying their data, deposits and withdrawals are stored with flags to show their dispute status instead. there are opportunities to avoid copies still in the code, but they are mostly done this way to keep the code safe and/or readable.
+the parsing has a line-by-line approach and should thus not load the whole file into memory.
+deposits and withdrawals have to be kept in memory after parsing because they can be referenced by dispute transactions later on.
+in order to be able to throw away dispute/resolve/chargeback transactions after applying their data, deposits and withdrawals are stored with flags to show their dispute status instead.
+there are opportunities to avoid copies still in the code, but they are mostly done this way to keep the code safe and/or readable.

 ## parallelization